korean ramen – this is not instant noodles

 This is not dressed up instant noodles

-This is not ramyeon with extra fixins.
 This has nothing to do with instant noodles.
-This is Japanese style traditional ramen done with Korean flavours.
+This is more like Japanese style traditional ramen done with Korean flavours.

-Not quite full bore Japanese ramen though.
+Not full-bore Japanese tonkotsu ramen though.
 That takes a day to make.
 At least.
 It’s epic.
 This is simplified.
 You can make Korean ramen in an hour.

-I haven’t gone the whole way yet.
-Thinking about it though.
-What would happen if I took full on tonkatsu ramen broth and jacked it with gochujang?
+One thing I’m pondering though.
+What would happen if I took my tonkatsu ramen broth and jacked it with gochujang?

-It will be off the scale I’m pretty sure.
-But it would also use up some of my precious tonkatsu ramen stock.
-My all day stock.
-I’m not sure I am game for that.
-Not yet.
+It would be off the scale.
+Pretty sure about that.
+But it would cost me some of my precious tonkatsu ramen broth.
+My all day broth.

 Korean ramen – it’s a food trend waiting to happen